l4foss/pwr5/README.md

 for any application to use, either a cli, ncurses or a Gtk+ client.
 * pwr5 is written in C99 so it's very fast, much faster than bash and perl so every time you type a command, you don't have to wait.
-* pwr5 tries to using `sysfs` interface and available library instead of invoking directly the binary, which is slow and unstable
+* pwr5 tries to use `sysfs` interface and available library instead of invoking directly the binary, which is slow and unstable
 * by cutting off some overheads over Perl and Bash scripts, pwr5 is more power efficient.
 A program which manages power have to be power efficient itself, of course.

 ## Build and run
-Make sure that you have a working GCC that supports C99 (4.8 or newer should be ok) on a recent kernel (3.19 or newer should be good)
+Make sure that you have a working GCC that supports C99 (4.8 or newer would be ok) on a recent kernel (3.19 or newer should be good)

 ## Implemented features